Key Takeaways

 Furthermore, DFMM harnesses what is referred to as the Rebalancing Premium Function and the Algorithmic Accounting Asset.
 In particular, the Rebalancing Premium is designed to incentivize arbitrageurs to ensure inventory stabilization through the alignment of internal DFMM market prices with those from external ones, ultimately meaning less slippage and increased overall liquidity.

 As a complementary feature, the Algorithmic Accounting Asset serves as a mechanism to create a standardized asset unit across liquidity pools with the end goal of ensuring reduced risk management and efficient liquidy distribution.
-When combined with DFMMs nonlinear financial instruments and decentralized design, the end goal of the above features is to dramatically increase the efficiency, functionality, and security of larger DeFi ecosystems.
+When combined with DFMM’s nonlinear financial instruments and decentralized design, these mechanisms aim to improve liquidity efficiency, functionality, and risk management across DeFi markets.

 In addition to these innovations and others, DFMM is designed out-of-box to not only be fully compatible with Supra’s L1 and underlying architecture, but to also be fully modifiable and compatible with additional systems that also leverage complex liquidity and risk management systems (i.e., it can be used in conjunction with other DEXs if necessary).